craftercms/docs/source/content-authors/content-authors-assets.rst

 Working with Assets
 ===================

-Assets are binary files, typically images, videos, etc. which can be uploaded directly by Authors from the site navigation tree to CrafterCMS.
+Assets are binary files, typically images, videos, etc. which can be uploaded directly by Authors from the sidebar navigation tree to CrafterCMS.

 .. note::
 	.. include:: /includes/valid-file-names.rst